Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Results

-Figure \ref{fig:shock_shape} shows the spatial distribution of the overpressure and underpressure peaks, $P_{so}$ and $P_{so-}$, which provide a reasonable approximation of the shock wave front shape.
-At very short distances from the wire, the shock wave front is expected to take a cylindrical form (cf. \citep{bennett1958cylindrical}).
-However, as the distance increases, the front should evolve into a spherical shape (cf. \citep{mellor2020design}).
-Indeed, in Figure \ref{fig:shock_shape} we observe a nearly spherical (circular) front at $D=50$ cm and an ellipsoidal front at $D=30$ cm.
-The electrodes do not seem to cause any significant distortion to the sphericity of the front at the measured distances, with only a limited influence on the distribution of the underpressure peak, $P_{so-}$.
-The sphericity of the shock wave front is further confirmed by measurements obtained from a pencil probe suspended above the optical table, see Figure \ref{fig:fix_sensor}(b).
-In this case, for a stand-off distance $D=30$ cm, we found that the over- and under-pressure peaks -- $P_{so}=28.1$ kPa and $P_{so-} = 10$ kPa -- are found to be nearly identical to the values measured at $\theta=0$, at the same distance.
+The sphericity of the primary shock wave front is further confirmed by measurements obtained from a pencil probe suspended above the optical table, see Figure \ref{fig:fix_sensor}(b).
+In this case, for a stand-off distance $D=0.3$ m, we found that the over- and under-pressure peaks -- $P_{\textrm{so}} =28.1$ kPa and $P_{\textrm{so}-} = 10$ kPa -- are found to be nearly identical to the values measured at $\theta=0$, at the same distance.